cilium/cilium/Documentation/cmdref/cilium-operator.md

   -D, --debug                                   Enable debugging mode
       --enable-k8s-endpoint-slice               Enables k8s EndpointSlice feature into Cilium-Operator if the k8s cluster supports it (default true)
       --enable-metrics                          Enable Prometheus metrics
-      --eni-parallel-workers int                Maximum number of parallel workers used by ENI allocator (default 50) --eni-tags map                            ENI tags in the form of k1=v1 (multiple k/v pairs can be passed by repeating the CLI flag) (default map[])
+      --eni-tags map                            ENI tags in the form of k1=v1 (multiple k/v pairs can be passed by repeating the CLI flag) (default map[])
   -h, --help                                    help for cilium-operator
       --identity-allocation-mode string         Method to use for identity allocation (default "kvstore")